Toast vs Square: Which POS System Is Worth Your Money?

 Toast (Core plan): 2.49% + 15¢ in-person, 3.50% + 15¢ online.
 The Starter plan jumps to 3.09% + 15¢ in-person.

 For in-person transactions, Toast’s Core plan rate (2.49% + 15¢) beats Square’s Free plan rate (2.6% + 15¢).
-But you’re also paying $69/month for Toast’s software.
-A cafe doing $5,000/month in-person sales saves roughly $5.50 on processing with Toast — but pays $69 more in software.
+But you’re also paying $69/month for Toast’s software and signing a two-year contract.
+A cafe doing $5,000/month in-person sales saves roughly $5.50 on processing with Toast, but pays $69 more in software.
 The math doesn’t favor Toast until your monthly volume is significantly higher.

 What about offline functionality when internet goes down?

 Both work offline, but differently.
-Square includes offline mode free on all plans — transactions are stored locally and synced when your connection returns.
+Square includes offline mode free on all plans, with transactions stored locally and synced when your connection returns.
 Toast also supports offline payments, but some users report needing an additional backup router (extra cost) for full offline functionality.
 For most small restaurants, Square’s built-in offline mode is sufficient without extra hardware expense.

 Which is better for multi-location restaurants?

-Toast, without question.
+Toast, for most restaurant groups.
 Centralized reporting across locations, real-time menu syncing, location-level analytics, and the ability to compare performance across sites are all built in.
-Square supports multiple locations but lacks the sophisticated centralized management tools that restaurant groups need.
-If you’re operating 2+ restaurant locations, Toast’s multi-location tools justify the investment.
+Square supports multiple locations but its centralized management tools are less sophisticated.
+If you’re operating several full-service restaurant locations, Toast’s multi-location tools can justify the investment, though smaller multi-location groups often do fine on Square.

 The Verdict

 Choose Square if: You want to start fast, stay flexible, and keep costs predictable.
-Square’s free plan is one of the best deals in the POS industry, and the no-contract model means you’re never trapped.
-For cafes, food trucks, counter-service restaurants, and anyone who also does retail — it’s the smarter starting point.
+This is the right call for most operators.
+Square’s free plan is one of the best deals in the POS industry, the no-contract model means you’re never trapped, and it now handles full-service setups too, not just counter service.
+For cafes, food trucks, quick-service spots, new restaurants, and anyone who also does retail, it’s the smarter starting point.

 Our Recommendation